Xinzhe99/StackMFF-V2/README.md

 ## 📚 Citation

-If you use this project in your research, please cite our paper:
+If you use this project in your research, please cite our papers:

 ```bibtex
 @article{xie2024swinmff,